Matteo-Bernard/FinanceToolkit/README.md

 - **Historical VaR**: Calculates Value at Risk (VaR) based on historical performance at specified confidence levels

 ### Portfolio Analytics
-- **Relative Volatility Contribution**: Calculates each asset's relative contribution to total portfolio volatility
+- **Relative Volatility Contribution (RVC)**: Calculates each asset's relative contribution to total portfolio volatility
 - **Marginal Contribution to Risk (MCR)**: Measures the marginal impact of each asset on portfolio risk

 ### Technical Analysis